 Total budgeted expenditures for higher education have declined between fiscal 1990 and fiscal 1994 at an average annual rate of 1.1% from \$701.9 million in fiscal 1990 to \$672.6 million in fiscal 1994.
 To accommodate these budget reductions, the public higher education system decreased its state-funded payroll by 1,261 full-time equivalent employees between June 1988 and December 1994.
 Decreases in appropriations have been partially mitigated by increases in tuition and fees in fiscal 1990 through fiscal 1994.
 In fiscal 1992 all but two of the campuses raised tuition by 6.0%.
 In fiscal 1993 tuition was raised at all campuses by 4.0%.
 Fiscal 1994 tuition revenues also reflect a 2.0% tuition increase.
 In addition, tuition increases for nonresident students have brought these tuitions to 100% of cost.
-Chapter 142 of the Acts of 1991 reorganized the Commonwealth's higher education Coordinating Council.
+Chapter 142 of the Acts of 1991 reorganized the Commonwealth's higher education System by creating a Secretary of Educational Affairs and replacing the Board of Regents with the Higher Education Coordinating Council.
 In fiscal 1995 an estimated \$708.1 million will be expended from the Commonwealth's budgeted operating funds for higher education.
 The Governor's fiscal 1996 budget recommends expending approximately \$558.1 million from the Commonwealth's budgeted operating funds for higher education.
 This amount does not include approximately \$147.9 million in spending that is currently classified as budgeted fund spending, but which the Governor's proposal recommends to be moved to an off-budget trust fund in fiscal 1996.
 See "1996 FISCAL YEAR".